Vin Scully, beloved sportscaster, dies at 94

 “He ranks with Walter Cronkite among America’s most-trusted media personalities,” Sports Illustrated baseball writer Tom Verducci wrote in 2016, “with Frank Sinatra and James Earl Jones among its most-iconic voices, and with Mark Twain, Garrison Keillor and Ken Burns among its preeminent storytellers.”

 Mr. Scully’s career began in 1950 — which means he called baseball games for more than two-thirds of the sport’s entire broadcast history.
-He was behind the microphone for some of the most momentous events in baseball history, including Don Larsen’s 1956 World Series perfect game, Sandy Koufax’s 1965 perfect game, Hank Aaron’s record-setting 715th home run in 1974, Bill Buckner’s calamitous error in Game 6 of the 1986 World Series and Kirk Gibson’s dramatic walk-off home run in Game 1 of the 1988 World Series.
+He was behind the microphone for some of the most momentous events in baseball history, including Don Larsen’s perfect game in the 1956 World Series, Sandy Koufax’s 1965 perfect game, Hank Aaron’s record-setting 715th home run in 1974, Bill Buckner’s calamitous error in Game 6 of the 1986 World Series and Kirk Gibson’s dramatic walk-off home run in Game 1 of the 1988 World Series.

 As the injured Gibson limped around the bases to the cheers of the crowd at Dodger Stadium, Mr. Scully remained silent for more than a minute.